AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to view a file with multiple pages in the Safari browser, the thumbnail page images are blank.
 Occasionally, the main image may also be blank.

-**Incorrect user list when making bulk assignments in the [!DNL Workload Balancer]**
+**Incorrect user list when making bulk assignments in the [!UICONTROL Workload Balancer]**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user is making a bulk assignment in the [!DNL Workload Balancer] and selects a Project and Job Role, the list of users available is incorrect.
+When a user is making a bulk assignment in the [!UICONTROL Workload Balancer] and selects a Project and Job Role, the list of users available is incorrect.
 It may show users without the Job Role or Project permissions, and users with the Job Role and Project permissions do not appear in the list.

 **[!UICONTROL Sorting is not working in reports]**